anondigriz/mogan-mini/README.md

-# CLI of the Editor of the Multidimensional Open Gnoseological Active Network
+# mogan-mini

-Проект интерфейс командной строки редактора многомерной открытой гносеологической активной сети.
+mogan-mini implements a local Editor of the Multidimensional Open Gnoseological Active Network (MOGAN) on macOS, Linux, and Windows.